Last updated: July 13, 2026

 Hidden Gems:

-• No Name Pub: A unique local hangout full of character.
+- No Name Pub: A unique local hangout full of character. (we saw Key deer throughout the neighborhood around the Pub!)

 Route 66 is one of the most iconic roads in the United States, so it’s worth exploring, even if you only make it a part of it.
 The highway has been featured in songs and movies!
 So there’s a good chance you’ll see some of those highlights along the way.